lin-stephanie/astro-antfustyle-theme/src/content/blog/basic-configuration.md

 search: true
 ---

-This post is an basic guide on how to configure the `src/config.ts` file.
+This post is a basic guide on how to configure the `src/config.ts` file.
 If you’ve already set it up or feel confident configuring it (a simple task with type hints appearing on hover), you can skip ahead to [Advanced Configuration](../advanced-configuration/).

 ## Configuring `SITE`